What is the STAR Program?

 Tazewell County Public Schools and the Tazewell County Public Library are partnering to support students’ ongoing education.
 We share the belief that a love of books and learning is a strong foundation for student success and we are working together to provide every Tazewell County student access to digital books and resources found at their public library.

-Beginning in November 2020, all Tazewell County Public School students will automatically be registered to be able to borrow public library digital books and resources.
+All Tazewell County Public School students will automatically be registered to be able to borrow public library digital books and resources.
 We are calling this initiative STAR (Students and Teachers Access Resources).

 Frequently Asked Questions